HIV treatment still undermined by stigma in some areas – DW – 02/01/2023

 Clare Roth

-Drugs have been developed against HIV but global stigma is still high and, in some areas, it is hindering prevention strategies.
+Drugs have been developed against HIV but stigma is still high and, in some areas of the world, it is hindering prevention strategies.

 https://p.dw.com/p/4Mty8